Anna Graber Anna Graber, 1969, lives and works in Zurich/CH and works as a freelance artist, researcher and photographer. www.cafe-des-visions.ch

 „Travel through space and time with light carry-on luggage.“

 Anne-Lise Tacheron is a Swiss artist-performer and dancer.
-She lives and works in Lausanne.
+She lives and works in Lausanne/CH.

 After having followed a professional classical dance training courses, her artistic work is at the crossroads between performing and visual arts.
 She graduated from Geneva School of Art and Design (HEAD) in 2017, where she developed her practice of performance work, under the pedagogic supervision of La Ribot, Christophe Kim, Yan Duyvendak.
 Anne-Lise is Associate Artist at L’Abri for the 2018-2019 season.